 I look forward to meeting you where you are and walking alongside you through your healing journey!

 Areas of Clinical Experience & Expertise

-I specialize in working with adolescents, young adults, & their families by helping them to explore their lives, relational dynamics, and getting them started on their healing journey.
-I also have great experience working with those within the LGBTQIA+ community.
-My clinical areas of interest include conduct/negative behaviors (acting out, aggression, defiance, etc.), trauma/trauma recovery, substance use/dual diagnoses, identity development & exploration, depression, anxiety, familial concerns, interpersonal & romantic relationship concerns, and life transitions.
+I work with people across the lifespan–couples, individuals, and families–addressing a wide variety of presenting concerns.
+I specialize in adolescents, young adults, & their families by helping them to explore their lives and relational dynamics, and getting them started on their healing journey.
+I also have extensive experience working with members of the LGBTQIA+ community.
+Other clinical areas of interest include conduct/negative behaviors (acting out, aggression, defiance, etc.), trauma/trauma recovery, substance use/dual diagnoses, identity development & exploration, depression, anxiety, familial concerns, interpersonal & romantic relationship concerns, and life transitions.

 I am trained to utilize many treatment modalities pertaining to youth, young adults, and their families, including Trauma-Focused Cognitive Behavior Therapy (TF-CBT), Aggression Replacement Training (A.R.T), Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Parent-Child Interaction Therapy (PCIT), and Trauma-Focused Yoga & Meditation to name a few.
 I also integrate Dialectical Behavior Therapy (DBT) on an as-needed basis.